Cactus Data Shield: Erroneous Disc Navigation

 CDS discs contain an initial audio session, similar to that of an unprotected disc.
 In addition the disc contains a second (data) session and a software player configured for auto-play with a lower-quality, compressed version of the audio for it to play.

 The second session on the disc causes some CD/DVD players to hang, typically some car players (allegedly using CD-ROM drive mechanisms) and some MP3 capable players that can see but not understand the second data session.

 The second session has been circumvented by another method, which is to either place masking tape around the disc near the edge, or mark a strip next to the edge with permanent marker.
 Because it is a multi-session disc, this method will hide the second session, leaving only the first audio session visible.
 This trivial circumvention of Macrovision's copy protection allows protected CDs to be copied using CD-ROMs or played in CD players that struggled to understand CDS multi-session discs.

 On older Windows operating systems, disabling auto-play either once when loading the disc, or permanently, can stop the software player from launching and may be all that is required to access the audio session for drives that recognise both sessions.
 Newer versions of Windows since Vista have fixed the auto-run vulnerability thus all the user needs to do is simply choose not to run the software.

 A side effect of the second session containing the music in compressed form is that the maximum length of music on a CDS disc is reduced, being approximately 70 minutes.
-The remaining space is use for the compressed audio (and the player software and other files though these are small by comparison).
+The remaining space is used for the compressed audio (and the player software and other files, though these are small by comparison).